rahmiabi/knights-of-flavor-country/story-plan.md

 + m4( final boss Evil Surin) general
 + True final boss - Kerney the true mastermind behind evil Surin's attack

+## Country Names
++ Our country
+  + Azurion or Flavor Country - Leaning more towards Azurion
++ Evil Surin Country
+  + Malustan - Play on the words stan and Malus which is the scientific name for the apple tree
++ 3rd party country
+  + Kernelia

 ## Friendly NPCs
++ Possible names for our country
+  + Flavor Country
+  + Azurion (ref to microsoft so might fit better)
 + General Mackerelli
   + Generic General and reacts to gameplay
-+ Businessman Kerney
++ Businessman Kernie
   + Where you get new guns and gear from
+  + From Kernelia
 + Count Volodymyr
-  + The original ruler of Apple nation (tentative name)
+  + The original ruler of Malustan

 ## Enemy NPCs
 + Evil Surin
-  + A puppet actor installed by Kerney using a backdoor
+  + A puppet actor installed by Kernie using a backdoor
-  + Being controlled or influenced by Kerney
+  + Being controlled or influenced by Kernie
-+  Evil Kerney (Full Form): The mastermind of the war (Palpatine type beat)
++  Evil Kernie (Full Form): The mastermind of the war (Palpatine type beat)
   + Wants to control the world
   + After being defeated he goes on sabbatical